oftc/oftc-web/NickServ/CertFP.md

 ### Renew expired certifcates ###

-If your certificate expired, you can simply create a new certificate and then tell Nickserv about it.
-If you want, you can also simply extend thew validity.
+If your certificate expired, you can simply [create a new certificate](#CreatingSelfsigned) and then tell Nickserv about it.
+If you want, you can also simply extend the validity.

 {% highlight text %}
 % openssl x509 -x509toreq -in nick.cer -signkey nick.key -out nick.csr